Model industrial assets

 mathematical expressions, such as to convert temperature data from Celsius to Fahrenheit.

 You must create every asset from an asset model.
 Asset models are declarative structures that standardize the format of your assets.
-Asset models enforce consistent information across multiple assets of the same type, so that you can process data in assets that represent groups of devices.
-In the preceding diagram, you use the same asset model for all three turbines because all turbines share a common set of properties.
+Asset models enforce consistent information across multiple assets of the same type so that you can process data in assets that represent groups of devices.
+For example, a manufacturing plant might have an asset model for CNC machines that defines properties such as temperature, downtime, and production rate.
+In the preceding diagram, you use the same asset model for all three turbines because they share a common set of properties.

 After you define your asset models, you can create your industrial assets.
 To create an